DESK / VANGUARD PLATFORM

 Mutual structure, dual share class, no sales force

-Vanguard is owned by its funds, which are owned by their shareholders.
-There are no outside owners and no public stock; the firm runs at near cost.
-The structural result is the lowest aggregate expense ratios in the industry across the Vanguard Admiral mutual fund lineup and the Vanguard ETF lineup.
-Per the published prospectuses on Vanguard's mutual funds page, VFIAX runs at roughly 0.04 percent and VTSAX at roughly 0.04 percent; the corresponding Vanguard ETFs (VOO and VTI) run at roughly 0.03 percent.
+The firm is owned by its funds, which are owned by their shareholders.
+There are no outside owners and no public stock; it runs at near cost.
+The structural result is the lowest aggregate expense ratios in the industry across the Admiral mutual fund lineup and the matching ETF lineup.
+Per the published prospectuses on the issuer's mutual funds page, VFIAX runs at roughly 0.04 percent and VTSAX at roughly 0.04 percent; the corresponding ETFs (VOO and VTI) run at roughly 0.03 percent.

-The dual share-class patent (USPTO Patent 6,879,964, issued 2001 to Vanguard, expired 2023) is the structural feature that sets Vanguard mutual funds apart.
+The dual share-class patent (USPTO Patent 6,879,964, issued 2001, expired 2023) is the structural feature that sets these mutual funds apart.
 The mutual fund and ETF wrappers share a single underlying portfolio.
 The ETF wrapper absorbs low-basis stock through the in-kind redemption mechanism, sweeping away embedded gains that would otherwise pass through to the mutual fund holders.
-As a result, Vanguard mutual funds in taxable accounts have historically distributed far fewer capital gains than other mutual funds.
+As a result, the mutual funds in taxable accounts have historically distributed far fewer capital gains than other mutual funds.

 The patent has now expired so other issuers can in principle build similar dual-class structures.
 Several have filed for related products through SEC EDGAR.
-For now, Vanguard remains the practical answer for tax-efficient mutual fund ownership in a taxable account.
+For now, the original issuer remains the practical answer for tax-efficient mutual fund ownership in a taxable account.

 SECTION 03 / WHEN TO PICK MUTUAL FUNDS ON VANGUARD